yard-turkey/examples-and-blogs/examples/sample-how-to-write-provisioner.md

 ```

-3. Create a generic .gitignore
+3. Create a generic .gitignore file.

 ```
 # Logs and archives